-Cider production might not be the first thing that springs to mind when considering what North Wales has to offer, but among the soaring mountains, rolling hills and glittering seascapes that’s exactly what you’ll find – passionate, artisan producers extracting the sweet, golden juice of our native fruit to create their heady blends.
-From ciders made from just one or two apple varieties, to those which are a blend of many, all are lovingly crafted using methods and techniques, and of course, fruit, peculiar to the individual artisan, ensuring that each one has its own distinct personality.
-With this in mind, I decided to discover a little more about the producers here in North East Wales…
+Cider production might not be the first thing that springs to mind when considering what North Wales has to offer, but among the soaring mountains, rolling hills and glittering seascapes, that’s exactly what you’ll find.
+From ciders made from just one or two apple varieties, to those which are a blend of many, all are lovingly crafted, using methods and techniques, and of course, fruit, peculiar to the individual artisan, ensuring that each one has its own distinct personality.

 Dee Ciders in Flintshire is run by father and son team, Richard and Scott Johnson.
 On his retirement back in 2010, Richard had a cherished dream of whiling away his quieter years with small-scale cider making, and planted some apple trees, choosing the varieties either by their vintage or the glorious silliness of their names (Broxwood Foxwhelp and Brown Snout, for instance).
 He planned to make himself a simple basket press and produce enough cider to see him through the year.

-Unfortunately, the first year of pressing was missed due to Richard having an argument with a chisel when making his press, resulting in a 3 day hospital stay and a prolonged period of being unable to walk!
+Unfortunately, the first year of production was missed when Richard had an accident when making his press, resulting in a 3 day hospital stay and a prolonged period of being unable to walk!
 Things improved the following year though, and a bumper crop resulted in over 350 litres being produced.
-Inspired by watching BBC’s ‘The Apprentice’, Scott took some samples of their cider to The Bluebell Inn, Halkyn (winner of the CAMRA Cider Pub of the Year 2017), who agreed to stock them.
-This gave the pair the confidence to continue, and they now deliver their cider and perry (pear cider) to many hostelries and restaurants across North Wales and beyond, as well as to the trade.
+Inspired by BBC’s ‘The Apprentice’, Scott took some samples of their cider to The Bluebell Inn, Halkyn (winner of the CAMRA Cider Pub of the Year 2017), who agreed to stock them.
+This gave the pair the confidence to continue, and they now deliver their cider and perry (pear cider) to many hostelries and restaurants across North Wales, and beyond.

-Rosie’s Cider can be found in the rolling countryside of Llandegla in Denbighshire, and was founded fourteen years ago by Steve Hughes, whose first serious attempt at cider making from his own crab apples blended with other locally sourced apples earned him a gold medal at his very first show, the CAMRA (Campaign for Real Ale) Bottled Cider Competition in Reading back in 2006.
+Rosie’s Cider can be found in the rolling countryside of Llandegla, in Denbighshire. and was founded fourteen years ago by Steve Hughes, whose first serious attempt at cider making, using his own crab apples blended with other locally sourced apples, earned him a gold medal at his very first show, the CAMRA (Campaign for Real Ale) Bottled Cider Competition in Reading back in 2006.